Royal Aircraft Factory F.E.2: Fictional appearances

 Derek Robinson's novel War Story is about the fictional Hornet Squadron flying the F.E.2b, and later the F.E.2d, giving an account of flying the fighter in the months leading up to the Battle of the Somme.
 Robert Radcliffe's novel Across the Blood-Red Skies is narrated by an F.E.2 pilot, and offers an insight into the skills required to fly the aeroplane.
 William Stanley's novel One Spring in Picardy is the story of a night-bomber FE2b squadron in France in the spring of 1918.
 Captain W.E.
 Johns' character Biggles starts his operational career in the fictional 169 Squadron, flying the F.E.2b.
-Grif Hosker's five book series about Royal Flying Corps air combat in WWI: 1914, 1915–Fokker Scourge, 1916–Angels Over the Somme, 1917–Eagles Fall, and 1918–We Will Remember Them, vividly depict combat from an F.E.2.
-The protagonist, (a fictional character) Capt Bill Harsker, begins his flying career as an airman gunner in the front of a Vickers Gunbus and advances to become an ace pilot.
-By the 1917 book, the F.E.2 suffers badly at the hands of the more advanced German aircraft and Harsker converts to a Sopwith.

 Survivors and replicas

 The airworthy replica built by Vintage Aviator Ltd makes its debut on 25 April 2009 at Hood Aerodrome, New Zealand.

 The Royal Air Force Museum London displays an F.E.2b.
 The wings and tail struts are replicas but the aircraft's nacelle and engine are original.
 The nacelle was made in 1918 by Richard Garrett & Sons, who were subcontracted to make the nacelles for Boulton & Paul Ltd, who assembled the complete aircraft.
 However, this nacelle was unfinished and never built into a complete aircraft.
 It was retained by Garretts until 1976 when it was passed to the RAF Museum.
 In 1986, the museum began a restoration project and commissioned the construction of replica wings and tail; a Beardmore engine was bought in New Zealand in 1992.
 The lengthy restoration was finally completed and the aircraft put on display in 2009.

 Two reproductions of the F.E.2b, one to full airworthiness standards and fitted with a genuine Beardmore engine, have been manufactured by The Vintage Aviator of New Zealand.